priyansh-design/News-App/README.md

 ## Description

-### This app shows the user news from different fields like Entertainment,Sports,Science etc.This also has a filter feature by which you can select the news from different countries.
+This app shows the user news from different fields like Entertainment,Sports,Science etc.This also has a filter feature by which you can select the news from different countries.

-### This app uses Volley library for fetching data from this [api](https://saurav.tech/NewsAPI/)
+This app uses Volley library for fetching data from this [api](https://saurav.tech/NewsAPI/)

+## Categories
+Entertainment,Sports,Science,Business,Health,Technology.

+## Countries
+India,Australia,Russia,USA,UK,France.